I recently wrote about public behaviour and how difficult it has become to navigate shared space. This is a continuation of that argument.

 It is something else.

-A social comfort blanket.
+A comfort blanket.

 A performance of busyness.